 Now, over three hundred volunteer Greeters introduce seven thousand visitors per year to over a hundred neighbourhoods.

 Retired schoolteacher Barbara welcomed us in 1997.
 She showed us around some great spots for the kids and schooled us on the subway and the bus.
+She also knew just the right spots in Manhattan to take a breather.

 Greeters are locals who love their city and hope to share their knowledge to enhance your stay.
 They aren’t professional tour guides but will spend two to four hours showing you around as only a native New Yorker can.
-(Greeters meet up to six people including kids).
+(Greeters meet groups of up to six people including kids).

 UCB